apache/incubator-liminal/README.md

 under the License.
 -->

-# Liminal
+# Apache Liminal

-Liminal is an end-to-end platform for data engineers & scientists, allowing them to build, train and deploy machine learning models in a robust and agile way.
+Apache Liminal is an end-to-end platform for data engineers & scientists, allowing them to build, train and deploy machine learning models in a robust and agile way.

 The platform provides the abstractions and declarative capabilities for